Last updated: May 5, 2026

 - SSA’s life-changing-event form is optional, but SSA-44 is the clearest paper trail.

-- Your modified adjusted gross income (MAGI) on this form means your adjusted gross income (AGI) from line 11 of IRS Form 1040 plus tax-exempt interest from line 2a.
+- Your modified adjusted gross income (MAGI) for this purpose means your adjusted gross income (AGI) from line 11 of IRS Form 1040 plus tax-exempt interest from line 2a.

 - SSA-44 can use actual or estimated income.

-- If your estimate later changes, SSA says you should update them so they can avoid later corrections, refunds, or retroactive bills.
+- If your estimate later changes, tell SSA so they can avoid later corrections, refunds, or retroactive bills.

 - If your issue is an amended tax return or bad Internal Revenue Service (IRS) data, that is a different path from a life-changing event.